erebe/wstunnel/README.md

           [env: TOKIO_WORKER_THREADS=]

+      --connection-retry-max-backoff <DURATION(s|m|h)>
+          The maximum of time in seconds while we are going to try to connect to the server before failing the connection/tunnel request

+          [default: 5m]

       --log-lvl <LOG_LEVEL>
           Control the log verbosity. i.e: TRACE, DEBUG, INFO, WARN, ERROR, OFF for more details: https://docs.rs/tracing-subscriber/latest/tracing_subscriber/filter/struct.EnvFilter.html#example-syntax

           [env: RUST_LOG=]
           [default: INFO]

+      --reverse-tunnel-connection-retry-max-backoff <DURATION(s|m|h)>
+          When using reverse tunnel, the client will try to always keep a connection to the server to await for new tunnels This delay is the maximum of time the client will wait before trying to reconnect to the server in case of failure.
+          The client follows an exponential backoff strategy until it reaches this maximum delay By default, the client tries to reconnect every 1 second

+          [default: 1s]

       --tls-sni-override <DOMAIN_NAME>
           Domain name that will be used as SNI during TLS handshake